 botanic gardens melbourne

 The Royal Botanic Gardens is a 38 hectare park, located just south of Melbourne CBD.
 With over 8,500 plant species, numerous trails and peaceful corners, it’s the perfect escape from hectic Melbourne life.
 There’s always a new area to discover, or path to get lost down, making it a great place to revisit again and again.
-Here are some things to do at the Botanic Gardens in Melbourne.
+Since moving to Melbourne, I have come to the Botanic Gardens every week and i’m still in awe over how something so beautiful can exist in the heart of the city.
+It’s also free, which blows my mind each time.
+Here are some of the things I’ve loved to do in the Melbourne Botanic Gardens during my two years living in this incredible city.

 Things to do at the Botanic Gardens